 An alternative to direct flow measurement

 Another option to evaluate the flow capability would be to measure the dynamic pressure under varying flow restrictions.
 This would be directly indicative of the flow performance without actually putting a specific flow number on it.
 One simple way to do that would be to install the vacuum gauge at one end of a pipe (nearest the vacuum) and then create different restrictions at the opposite end.
-The measure vacuum pressure would be a direct measurement of the suction performance of the shop vacuum under real world condition.
+The measured vacuum pressure would be a direct measurement of the suction performance of the shop vacuum under real world condition.
 If the flow capability of the vacuum was reduced, then the resultant measured vacuum pressure would also be reduced.

 If I was to conduct this test that is likely exactly how I would do it.
 With a bit of experimentation you could test each vacuum under realistic and repeatable conditions, and create a nice graph comparing their suction power over varying conditions.